DerwenAI/ERKG/README.md

 python3 -m pip install -r requirements.txt
 ```

-Here we're using Python 3.11 although this code should run with most
+We're using Python 3.11 here, although this code should run with most
 of the recent Python 3.x versions.